webiny/BackupService/README.md

 ## Configuration

-To run the backup script, you create a small PHP script and point it to your config file:
+To run the backup script, just create a small PHP script and point it to your config file:
 ```php
 <?php